CodeYourFuture/syllabus-archive/others/deployment/mentors-guide.md

 - K.I.S.S.
 - Give them a recipe for what to do and have them practice it
+- Try to have them interpret and follow the Netlify GUI by applying their common sense, rather than slavishly reading instructions.
+Should lead to Increased awareness and ownership of the task, better results in future when the GUI changes, higher confidence.
 - LATER weeks can see discussion of finer points (advantages, bigger picture, alternatives exist, etc)
-- If possible, have a gallery in place, the students will detect when they have named incorrectly
+- If possible, have a gallery/automated tester in place, so the students will detect when they have named their project incorrectly.

 ## Simple all-student Gallery